-In most wrongful death cases the Texas wrongful death statute of limitations gives the plaintiffs a two year window to file a lawsuit.
+In most wrongful death cases the Texas wrongful death statute of limitations gives plaintiffs a two (2) year window to file a lawsuit.
 Essentially, that means that the claim must be resolved within that two year period from the time of death OR a lawsuit must be filed within that two year period, since filing a lawsuit will extend the deadline further.

-Exceptions to the 2-Year Statute of Limitations
+Four Exceptions to the 2-Year Wrongful Death Statute of Limitations in Texas

-- When the Plaintiff is a Minor Child
+When the Plaintiff is a Minor Child

-- When the Defendants or Their Negligence Were Unknown
+When the Defendants or Their Negligence Were Unknown

 Wrongful death cases in Texas are subject to the "discovery rule" which states that the two year time period does not begin to run until the time that a reasonably prudent person would have known that they had a cause of action.
 A perfect example to illustrate this would be a drug injury case.

 In cases where the defendant deliberately concealed their involvement or culpability in a death, the statute may be extended to allow the family of the deceased to pursue civil action against said defendant.

 For example, if a man and his wife are involved in a car accident and the man dies but the wife goes into a coma for three years, her statute of limitations would likely be extended due to the fact that she was mentally or physically incapacitated and was unable to pursue a wrongful death claim on behalf of her husband.

 Wrongful death cases should not be handled by inexperienced law firms.
-Attorney Michael Grossman has 25 years of experience in successfully litigating wrongful death claims and our attorneys can help you with your wrongful death claim as well.
+Attorney Michael Grossman has 30 years of experience in successfully litigating wrongful death claims and our attorneys can help you with your wrongful death claim as well.